Edward Nicolls: End of the war

 Similar tensions existed with the Spanish.
 Writing from HMS Royal Oak, off Mobile Bay, on 15 March 1815, Rear Admiral Pulteney Malcolm, Cochrane's subordinate commander of the Mobile Squadron, assured Mateo González Manrique, the Governor at Pensacola, that Post-Captain Robert Cavendish Spencer (a son of George Spencer, 2nd Earl Spencer) of HMS Carron, had been detailed to conduct a strict enquiry into the conduct of Nicolls and Captain George Woodbine (who had served under Nicolls), regarding the property losses of Spanish inhabitants of Florida.
 Malcolm believed that in cases where former slaves could not be persuaded to return to their owners, the British government would undertake to remunerate the owners.
+Despite the Proclamation of 2 April 1814, where runaways would be evacuated by ship to other British colonies, Captain Spencer told the discharged Colonial Marines that new orders meant they could no longer be transported.
+He warned them that he foresaw future vengeful behaviour on the part of the Americans.
+In the presence of Pintado, he discharged the enlisted men of the Colonial Marines, settled outstanding accrued pay, and presented each man with a discharge paper.
+Pintado was angered by what he considered to be manumission documents, coupled with the refusal to forcibly return these men to slavery.